“Hello, it’s sooooo nice to see you again!!! It’s been so long since we last saw each other. I’m so glad you’re here!” said the restaurant owner.

 And yet, here we were.
 We never met.
 They pretended we had and I was now their best friend.

 I’m usually very up front about things most people are uncomfortable with.
 I suppose it’s why I’m able to be a food critic.
 But in that moment, I was so shocked, I didn’t say, “But, we’ve never met!”
-I just shook their hand and let them guide me to my table.

 You’re probably also asking yourself, “Mike, how could this happen?
 You use pseudonyms for reservations, fake credit cards, and try to protect your identity.”